mlehner616/puppet-bash/README.markdown

 # bash_history #

-This is the bash_history module.
-It provides...
+This is the bash history module.
+Its sole purpose to add additional history and time stamps to the bash logs.

+###Tested on
+* RHEL 5
+* RHEL 6

+###Usage

+    include bash_history